docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-sieve.md

       - ENABLE_MANAGESIEVE=1
     ```

-All user defined sieve scripts that are managed by ManageSieve are stored in the user's home folder in `/var/mail/example.com/user1/sieve`.
-Just one sieve script might be active for a user and is sym-linked to `/var/mail/example.com/user1/.dovecot.sieve` automatically.
+All user defined sieve scripts that are managed by ManageSieve are stored in the user's home folder in `/var/mail/example.com/user1/home/sieve`.
+Just one Sieve script might be active for a user and is sym-linked to `/var/mail/example.com/user1/home/.dovecot.sieve` automatically.

 !!! note

     ManageSieve makes sure to not overwrite an existing `.dovecot.sieve` file.
 If a user activates a new sieve script the old one is backuped and moved to the `sieve` folder.

 The extension is known to work with the following ManageSieve clients: